ReliaSolve/Latent/doc/Running.md

 should be fast enough to expose the latency, so should include rotations that are as fast as possible.

+Once again, the program will report the Arduino values where the rotation turned around, and it will then estimate and report the latency between the potentiometer readings and the VRPN device readings in milliseconds.

 ### Examples

 **Windows OSVR HDK**: To connect to an Arduino on serial port COM5 (you can find